ibm-cloud-docs/vpc/console-tutorial.md

 ## Creating and attaching a block storage volume
 {: #creating-a-block-storage-volume}

-You can create a block storage volume and attach it to your virtual server instance.
+You can create a block storage volume and attach it to your virtual server instance if you want additional storage.

 To create and attach a block storage volume: